gnotaras/wordpress-add-meta-tags/readme.txt

 1. `amt_get_the_excerpt` - applied to the description that Add-Meta-Tags generates from the first paragraph of the content if no other description has been defined by the user.
 The hooked function should accept and return 1 argument: a string.
 1. `amt_paged_append_data` - applied to the data that should be appended when paginated content is encountered and a page number greater than 1 is displayed.
 The hooked function should accept and return 1 argument: a string.
 1. `amt_supported_post_types` - applied to the list of post types Add-Meta-Tags should add metadata to.
 By default, this list includes posts, pages, attachments and all available public post types.
 The hooked function should accept and return 1 argument: an array of post types.
+1. `amt_metadata_metabox_permissions` - applied to the default permissions that control whether the `Metadata` metabox as a whole or each individual box is displayed in the post, page and custom post type's editing screen depending on the user's capabilities.
+The hooked function should accept and return 1 argument: an array.
+For the details about the available settings, please see `Example 10` below.
 1. `amt_external_description_fields` - applied to the list of external custom fields from which Add-Meta-Tags can read data for the description metatag.
 The hooked function should accept and return 1 argument: an array of field names.
 The hooked function can also accept the post ID as a second optional argument.
 Keep in mind that Add-Meta-Tags always saves description data to its default field, regardless of the field the data was read from.
 1. `amt_external_keywords_fields` - applied to the list of external custom fields from which Add-Meta-Tags can read data for the keywords metatag.
 The hooked function should accept and return 1 argument: an array of field names.
 The hooked function can also accept the post ID as a second optional argument.
 Keep in mind that Add-Meta-Tags always saves keywords data to its default field, regardless of the field the data was read from.
 1. `amt_external_title_fields` - applied to the list of external custom fields from which Add-Meta-Tags can read data for the title metatag.
 The hooked function should accept and return 1 argument: an array of field names.
 The hooked function can also accept the post ID as a second optional argument.
 Keep in mind that Add-Meta-Tags always saves title data to its default field, regardless of the field the data was read from.